Jan 30 2019

 Programmatic ad buying is one of the industry’s most versatile tools online.
 Its capabilities reach massive heights in terms of customer engagement.
 More businesses are leaning towards digital marketing strategies, such as programmatic ad buying, as the world turns into more of a digital playground.
 What is programmatic advertising anyway?

 Simply put, programmatic ad buying refers to machines and software purchasing digital advertising.
 In other words, you could say that with programmatic advertising, you’re basically letting machines buy ads.

 Programmatic ad buying allows a software or machine to focus on demographics to find the ideal audience for advertisements to show up.
 Demographics include gender, age, and even social status to fully determine which audience suits the target market of an ad.

 An algorithm is utilised to purchase advertising space.
-This happens in real time while a software automates the optimisation of media inventory through a bidding system.
+This happens in real time while a software automates the Optimization of media inventory through a bidding system.
 Manual labour is no longer required since the software can consummate the tasks at maximum efficiency.
-All humans have to do is improve the optimisation of the ads.
+All humans have to do is improve the Optimization of the ads.